eezstreet/SWATEliteForce/README.md

   * BULK will make things take longer to use.
 It is a percentage ingame, with real measurements behind it - it is a measure of surface area of your gear.
   * Generally weight and bulk go in tandem, but there are some differences.
 The Desert Eagle is heavier than the Python, but the Python is more bulky.
 - Weapons have been totally altered, both internally (how they function) and externally (how they play).
+  * The ammo bag tactical aid has been removed.
+Instead you can now customize the amount of ammo you want to bring, to fine-tune your weight and bulk.
-  * Weapons have been given realistic rates of fire and muzzle velocities.
+  * Weapons have been given more realistic rates of fire and muzzle velocities.
 In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
   * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
 (This feature will be improved as more research is done)
-  * Pistols are now selectable in primary weapon slots.
+  * All secondary weapons are available in primary weapon slots.
 - New set of commands in singleplayer: LEADER THROW.
 These commands allow you to use a grenade instead of your AI companions.
   * For hold commands, when the INITIATE command is done, officers will blow/open the door, and will only enter after you use a grenade.
 Therefore, you only need one grenade for a double entry.
   * These commands work for both thrown grenades and the grenade launcher, and they're "one-command-fits all" (OPEN, LEADER & CLEAR accepts flashbangs, CS gas and sting grenades without needing to pick in the menu)